Skwuruhl/darktide-crosshairs-fix/README.md

 # Darktide Crosshairs Fix

 Darktide 1.4 fixed most issues with crosshairs but a few remain.
 Mod fixes remaining issues.
-Additionally the mod now has a function that custom crosshairs can use to properly have diagonal segements.
+Additionally the mod now has a function that custom crosshairs can use to properly have diagonal segments.

 [Nexus Mods](https://www.nexusmods.com/warhammer40kdarktide/mods/36)